I. About ProCon.org

 - recommendations or referrals to specific physicians, counselors, organizations, or other experts on end-of-life issues

-Some 20 million readers use ProCon.org annually, generating nearly 50 million pageviews each year.
+Some 20 million readers use ProCon.org annually, generating some 40 million pageviews each year.
 Students and teachers in more than 11,000 schools in all 50 U.S. states and 90 countries use our site.
 Additionally, 37 U.S. state governments, 17 U.S. state departments of education, 31 foreign governments, 25 U.S. federal agencies, and thousands of media outlets have cited ProCon.org.

 No. ProCon teaches critical thinking, which includes mastering prudent research skills and practices.
 Students thereby learn the benefit of searching out and using reliable, well-researched sites like ProCon.org and Encyclopaedia Britannica.
 We conduct research so that our readers can more easily understand diverse perspectives on controversial issues.

 Some teachers may think ProCon.org provides too much information and detracts from the development of student research skills.
 Other teachers, however, have reported that ProCon.org provides sourced information in a relevant context that helps students to further their research skills by tracking down primary sources and pursuing new lines of inquiry.

 How ProCon.org’s issue websites are created

 We continually ask our readers for new topic suggestions.
 Please send us your questions, ideas, and comments.
 Strong reader demand has led to the development of dozens of new topics including our standardized testing, euthanasia, immigration, death penalty, and social networking websites.

 Ideas are also generated internally.
 We prefer topics with strong emotions on both sides that lend themselves to our nonpartisan presentation of facts and arguments so that people can better understand these issues and formulate their own perspectives.

 Our internal checklist provides that new ProCon.org issue websites are: